metcalf/saypi/README.md

 }
 ```

-Every error we return to the client is
+Every error response we return to the client is
 [represented by a concrete type](https://godoc.org/github.com/metcalf/saypi/usererrors)
 and each type corresponds to a unique string code.
 Each error also
 generates a human-readable message for easier debugging on the wire.